 - Bharat Dynamics Limited (BDL)

-Not a wholly micro, small or medium-sized enterprise, but BDL works with lots of smaller enterprises.
+Not a wholly micro, small, or medium-sized enterprise, but BDL works with lots of smaller enterprises.
 It has been in the business of making guided missile systems and allied equipment for the Indian Armed Forces.

 - Bharat Electronics Limited (BEL)

-BEL is a leading defence electronics firm in India developing sophisticated electronic defence equipment systems for the Indian Armed Forces.
+BEL is a leading defence electronics firm in India, developing sophisticated electronic defence equipment systems for the Indian Armed Forces.
 Their primary fields of focus are radars, communication electronics, and weapon systems.

 - Tata Advanced Systems Limited (TASL)